finos/FDC3/CONTRIBUTING.md

  * Ensure all new source files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).

- * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/finos/FDC3/blob/master/NOTICE) with any new attribution or other notices
+ * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICES.md file](https://github.com/finos/FDC3/blob/master/NOTICES.md) with any new attribution or other notices

 **4.2.
 Triage**